jboxberger/synology-gitlab/README.md

 - Gitlab Update to 8.4.0 - sameersbn/gitlab:8.4.0 (267.7MB)
 - Fixed Upgrade issue: Failed to remove old Images.

-If you have troble removing old images you can try this.
+If you have trouble removing old images you can try this.
 Fist stop all useless images.
-The login with ssh as root on yout synology and enter this command
+Then login with ssh as root on your synology and enter this command

 docker rmi $(docker images -q --filter dangling=true)